Skip to main content

 • If you are uploading a CSV file, avoid double quotes in your data (such as "First Name" or "Country").

-• Field Delimiter: If you are uploading CSV files, select the delimiter to use (comma, semicolon, pipe, or tab).
+• Field Delimiter: If you're uploading CSV files, select the delimiter to use (comma, semicolon, pipe, or tab).

-• Data Location: The Data Location will automatically populate with the GCS bucket location generated in the "Generate a Google Cloud Storage Database in LiveRamp Clean Room" section above including the date macro and refresh type.
-For example, "gs://habu-client-org-123ab456-7d89-10e1-a234-567b891c0123/purchase_events/{yyyy-MM-dd}/incremental" (remove the brackets from the date shown in the example).
+• Data Location: The Data Location will automatically populate with the GCS bucket location generated in the "Generate a Google Cloud Storage Database in LiveRamp Clean Room" section above.

 Note